mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/feature_info.rst

 .. code-block:: yaml

    tooltip: Feature Info   # text to use as tooltip
    target: ~               # Id of Map element to query
    autoOpen: false         # true/false open when application is started, default: false
+   deactivateOnClose: true # true/false (default is true)

 Class, Widget & Style
 ==============